 2. Start With a Clean Sole Plate

-Always check the sole plate before ironing.
-You never know, there might be stains, which can transfer onto your favorite shirts and tops.
-Before ironing your clothes, do a test-run on a rag—that way, you’ll be able to tell if the plate is dirty (it might not always be obvious visually).
-If there’s dirt, consider applying a bit of water/baking-soda mixture to the plate; wipe it off afterwards with a clean cloth.
+Before ironing your clothes, do a test run on a rag – that way, you’ll be able to tell if the plate is dirty (it might not always be obvious visually).
+If there’s dirt, consider applying a bit of water/baking soda mixture to the plate; wipe it off afterward with a clean cloth.

 3. Use the Correct Heat Settings For Your Garment

-It’s super important that you use the right temperature setting when you’re ironing.
-The last thing that you want to do is to ruin a shirt with too much heat!
-Remember, different fabrics have different needs.
-Before you start, always check the care tag label—that way, you’ll know exactly what temperature to use.
+It’s super important that you use the right ironing temperature setting when you’re ironing.
+The last thing that you want to do is to ruin a shirt with too much heat on the ironing plate.

-Assuming that you have a bunch of clothes, it might be a good idea to separate them based on their fabric.
 In doing so, you’ll be able to iron them all at once with the proper setting.
 Here’s a tip—always start with low-temperature items, before increasing it for other garments.
 In some cases, you might want to protect the item by laying a pressing cloth over it.

 4. Cover Your Ironing Board With Aluminum Foil

-Want to cut down your ironing time?
-If so, you might want to line your ironing board with aluminium foil.
-Don’t worry, it won’t melt—it’ll actually make the job a lot quicker and easier!
+Don’t worry, it won’t melt – it’ll make the job a lot quicker and easier.
 How it works is that the foil will reflect the heat straight onto the underside of the clothes, almost like a second iron.
-That’s right, you won’t need to turn your shirt over, you’ll only need to iron one side!
-For the best results, make sure to put the shiny side up—that will allow for maximum heat reflection.

 5. Iron Cotton When It’s Still Damp

-You should only iron clothes that are dry, right?
-Wrong!
-Well, at least for cotton.
-As it turns out, the fabric should be ironed when it’s still damp—that will help to reduce creases (they can be difficult to get out if the garment is dry).
-Forgot to iron it when it’s dry?
-No problem—you can just moisten it with a spray bottle!
-Ultimately, it’s the steam that will help the creases to fall out.
+Those types of fabrics should be ironed when it’s still damp – that will help to reduce creases (they can be difficult to get out if the garment is dry).
+Did you forget to iron your dress pants when they’re dry?
+No problem, you can just moisten it with a spray bottle.

 6. Iron in a Well-Lit Area